redis/redis-doc/commands/cluster-setslot.md

-`CLUSTER SETSLOT` is responsible of changing the state of a hash slot in the receiving node in different ways.
+`CLUSTER SETSLOT` is responsible for changing the state of a hash slot in the receiving node in different ways.
 It can, depending on the subcommand used:

 1. `MIGRATING` subcommand: Set a hash slot in *migrating* state.
 2. `IMPORTING` subcommand: Set a hash slot in *importing* state.